- Guest Info

 Pictured are Jan Westerlin, Jim Clark, Floyd Miller, Dom Nole, Bill Schmidt, Steve Morris, John Palmero, Richard Mohr, Mark Baca, Dave Zweck, Norm Tavalero, Chuck Wherity, Rick Russell, Lou Clayson and Ron Omand.

-Corey has since won several college titles and been named an Honorable Mention All-American and twice All-Pac12.
+Corey has since won several college titles and been named an Honorable Mention All-American and thrice All-Pac12.

 Thanks to Nikki Crumley, Danny Levine, Steve Morris and Joe Moulton for input and several classic pictures.